Outpatient Alcohol Rehab Programs

 - Strong support groups.3 It is important to have family and peer support during your treatment.
 Engaging with substance-free friends and family or attending self-help or mutual support group meetings can be a vital part of your recovery.

-Is Detox the same as Outpatient?
+Is Alcohol Detox the Same as Outpatient Treatment?

 While detox is the first phase of treatment, it simply helps you get through withdrawal and doesn’t address the deeper issues associated with an alcohol use disorder.1 Detox isn’t considered complete outpatient treatment, although it can be done on an outpatient basis in cases that aren’t severe.1 Since severe alcohol withdrawal can be dangerous and potentially fatal, it is recommended you speak to a physician prior to any detox attempts.1 In some cases, medical professionals are required to monitor and treat your withdrawal symptoms, addressing any potentially severe complications that you may experience to keep you safe as you detox.1